 As the world continues to unravel under the impact of COVID-19, the children supported by PCAU under our Road to Hope Program are affected by the closure of schools and shrinking resources due to vulnerability.
-The children on PCAU’s Road to Hope Program are child care givers of palliative care patients from the most vulnerable families.
-For many such vulnerable children, schools not only provide education, they also provide protection from violence and abuse, a safe place and routine activities.
-Schools are often also the main source of safe water, nutrition and mental health support.
+The children on PCAU’s Road to Hope Program are child caregivers of palliative care patients from the most vulnerable families.
+For many such vulnerable children, schools not only provide education, but also provide protection from violence and abuse, a safe place, and routine activities.
+Schools are often also the main source of safe water, nutrition, and mental health support.

 Some of the opportunities presented by this situation is that children have, for the moment reunited with their families, especially during the lockdown.
 The program looks at this as an opportunity to strengthen families to bond with their children even after the pandemic.
 We must all work together to protect children and mitigate each of the risks they face to ensure access to quality education, nutrition, and health care, as well as prevent and fight all forms of violence including domestic violence, abuse, and sexual exploitation of children.
 Much appreciation goes to our sponsors, volunteers, and Palliative Care coordinators for the continued support offered to the children.
 To our children on the program, we love and care about you!